Paul-M-K/Craigslist_ML_project/README.md

 * find rental scams and report them

 #### Data Source
-The data is obtained from craigslist using the craigslist_scraper.py.
-I created this code following this tutorial. https://github.com/vprusso/youtube_tutorials/blob/master/web_scraping_and_automation/selenium/craigstlist_scraper.py
+The data is obtained from craigslist using the craigslist_scraper.py I wrote.
+I created my code following this tutorial. https://github.com/vprusso/youtube_tutorials/blob/master/web_scraping_and_automation/selenium/craigstlist_scraper.py
 * I would like to improve craigslist_scraper.py in the following ways.
   * Make it possible to scrape all rental pricing automatically without manual manipulation.
   * Make the program scrape craigslist once a day to build the dataset.